starrman777/starrman777.github.io/about.md

   last 9 years, Eric has taken his development background and applied it in the area of Continuous Integration and Continuous Delivery.<br><br>

-  Today Eric is working for a very large healthcare company where he leads a team of Jenkins subject matter experts that create a  library of reusable methods that all internal development teams can use to rapidly build out their CI/CD pipelines.
+  Today Eric is working for a large healthcare company where he leads a team of Jenkins subject matter experts that create a library of reusable methods that all internal development teams can use to rapidly build out their CI/CD pipelines.
+This is called Jenkins Pipeline as Code or JPaC.

-  Eric is on a never-ending journey of learning, applying and then teaching the best practices related to DevOps technical practices.
+  Eric is on a never-ending journey of learning, applying and then teaching the best practices related to DevOps.
 There is no better way to learn something than to do it and then teach it.<br><br>

-  Eric specialty is applying DevOps practices at an enterprise level.
+  Eric specialty is applying DevOps technical practices at an enterprise level.
 It's a lot easier to introduce changes in behavior, quality standards and best practices into a development team at a small startup.
 It's a lot more challenging applying similar behaviors and quality standards across a large enterprise with varying technical skills and varying beliefs about delivering quality software to customers.